empt22/car-data-project/README.md

 # Car Data Project

-DBT Documentation for project saved here: [DBT_Docs](http://my-dbt-index-docs-file.s3-website-us-east-1.amazonaws.com)
+DBT Documentation from "dbt docs generate" for this Repo saved here: [car-data-project-DBT-DOCS](http://my-dbt-index-docs-file.s3-website-us-east-1.amazonaws.com)

 This is a project to use DBT in Python using DuckDB to create a database and performing joins and other transforms on open source data.